 Our high service standards and commitment to development have ensured that our staff continue to be amongst the best equipped and most highly trained in the world.

-The Scottish Fire and Rescue Service is a Stonewall Diversity Champion and is committed to advancing LGBT equality and this is reflective in all our policies which are inclusive of all protected characteristics.
+The Scottish Fire and Rescue Service is a Stonewall Diversity Champion and is committed to advancing lesbian, gay, bi and trans (LGBT) equality and this is reflective in all our policies which are inclusive of all protected characteristics.